girishpanchal0007/uc_quickpay/README.txt

  * Use composer to install QuickPay (Composer required drupal/uc_quickpay).
  * We have added required library in module composer file which is "quickpay-php-client".
- * When composer will run required library will be downloaded automatically.
+ * Required library will be automatically downloaded when you will run composer.
- * Install and enable as you would normally install and enable a contributed Drupal module.
+ * Follow the standard method to install/enable it.

  See: https://drupal.org/projects/uc_quickpay